SoftSysGhidra/main/SoftSysGhidra/exercise1.md

 where did Ghidra define it?
 - Hint: You can hover over the variable to see where in the assembly instructions it was defined.

-## CrackMe Exercise
-Now that we've learned more about the limitations of Ghidra, we can use Ghidra to solve a CrackMe exercise!

-CrackMe exercises are common software reverse engineering exercises where one finds a password or a 'flag' from the executable file.

-You might ask yourself, "how will I know when I've found the flag"?
-In our example, the flag will be the password that the program is looking for (in other words, it is the string that the user can input which will move past the 'Enter Password' dialogue).

-1) Go to the exercise_crackme folder in the SoftSysGhidra repository (using `cd .. && cd exercise_crackme`).

-2) Run `gcc crackme.c -o crackme` to get the executable file.
-Optionally, you can use the executable files in the exercise_crackme folder and skip this step.

-3) Open Ghidra, and using either a new project or an existing project, go to 'File' and import the executable file (should be named `crackme`).

-4) When you think you've found the flag, try running the executable file and see if it's what the program is looking for.
-If the password is correct, congrats!
-If it didn't work, try again!